How to Maximize Your Personal Line of Credit

 You may opt for a line of credit if you know you will need financial help, but you’re not exactly sure how much you will need.

-The line of credit may also act as a safety net when one of life’s sudden emergencies come up.
-This could be a car accident or a sudden medical bill.
+A line of credit may also act as a safety net when one of life’s sudden emergencies come up.
+This could be something like a car accident or a sudden medical bill.
 These events have no regard for how much money you have saved or where you happen to be in the pay cycle.

 Having a line of credit in advance of these emergencies may be good.
 The funds are there if you need them, but you’re only paying fees on what you actually use.